 Summer Institute at St. Joseph’s College

-Summer Institute at St. Joseph’s College (SI@SJC) is a summer academic day program for students from across NYC.
+Summer Institute at St. Joseph’s College (SI@SJC) is an academic summer camp day program for students from across NYC.
 Our convenient Brooklyn campus is beautiful, safe and is a wonderful place to learn.
 We accept students who are currently in grades 5, 6, and 7 in our middle school Summer Institute and students who are currently in grades 8, 9, 10 and 11 in our high school Summer Institute.

 At SI@SJC our goal is to provide each student with one of the most enriching academic and social experiences of their life during their stay on our beautiful Brooklyn campus.

-During the day, students spend morning and afternoon sessions in their chosen major.
+During the day, students at our academic summer camp spend morning and afternoon sessions in their chosen major.
 All of our classes are hands-on, interactive, and project based.
 Class sizes are small and feature talented and experienced faculty.